Noémi Makra

-Noémi Makra (born 18 November 1997) is a Hungarian artistic gymnast.
-She competed at the 2013 World Artistic Gymnastics Championships, where she finished 14th in the all-around.
+Noémi Makra (born 18 November 1997) is a Hungarian retired artistic gymnast.
+She is a two-time gold medalist on the FIG World Cup series and a two-time World all-around finalist.
+She is the 2014 and 2019 Hungarian national all-around champion.

-Career

-2011-2012
+Gymnastics career

+Junior

 Makra made her international debut at the 2011 European Youth Summer Olympic Festival where she won gold on the uneven bars.
 At the 2012 Junior European Championships, she placed tenth with her team, ninth in the all-around, and eighth on vault.

-2013
+Senior

 Makra made her senior debut at the 2013 European Championships where she placed eleventh in the all-around.
 She was the third reserve for the floor final.
-At the Ljubljana World Cup, she won gold on floor, silver on uneven bars, and silver on beam.
-She placed fourth on bars at the Anadia World Cup.
-At the Osijek World Cup, she finished fourth on beam and floor, fifth on vault, and sixth on bars.

-At the 2013 World Championships, Makra finished fourteenth in the all-around.
-She was the first reserve for the floor final.
+At the 2013 Ljubljana World Cup, she won gold on floor, silver on uneven bars, and silver on beam.
+She placed fourth on bars at the Anadia World Challenge Cup.
+At the Osijek World Challenge Cup, she finished fourth on beam and floor, fifth on vault, and sixth on bars.
+At the 2013 World Championships, Makra finished fourteenth in the all-around final.
+She was also the first reserve for the floor final.